Football in Turkey: Turkey national team

 The Turkey national team made its debut on October 26, 1923.
 The match ended in a 2–2 draw against the Romania.
 Turkey have qualified for the FIFA World Cup twice: 1954 and 2002.
 Their longest duration of competing for the Cup was coming third in the 2002 FIFA World Cup.
 Turkey also finished third in the 2003 Confederations Cup, reached the semi-finals of Euro 2008 and played in the quarter-finals of Euro 2000.
+Turkey will host the UEFA Euro 2032 alongside Italy.